keankj/Getting_and_Cleaning_Data_Project/Codebook.md

 # Course Project Codebook

+This codebook describes the variables, the data, and any transformations or work that I performed to clean up the data

 1) Reads `X_train.txt` and `X_test.txt` and stores them in `t1` and `t2` respectively.
 Concatenate `t1` and `t2` to create `X` (10299x561 data frame).
 Reads `y_train.txt` and `y_test.txt` and stores them in `t1` and `t2` respectively.
 Concatenate `t1` and `t2` to create `Y` (10299x1 data frame).
 Reads `subject_train.txt` and `subject_test.txt` and stores them in `t1` and `t2` respectively.
 Concatenate `t1` and `t2` to create `S` (10299x1 data frame).

 2) Reads `features.txt`, extracts only the measurements on the mean and standard deviation for each measurement and stores the data in a variable named `features`(10299x66 data frame).
 The 66 features (or columns) are as follows: